 Before each decade, a photo was selected that highlighted those ten years.
 A caption was placed underneath the picture because labeling is critical.
 Years from now, people will know exactly who was in that 1960s photo and won’t have to guess.

 Please notice the black legend at the center bottom of the page.
 Louise had 6 grandchildren, many great-grandchildren, and at least one great-great-grandchild before she died.
 Whenever I included “granddaughter Devon born,” the line count was too long, and the information didn’t fit.
 Instead, I had to replace the relationship name with an abbreviation such as “GD Devon born.”
 Then all the information fit nicely.

 Fearing those who read the book might not understand why GGGS was used, I created a key.
 This way, there is no doubt that this abbreviation stood for great-great-grandson.
 When you create family history projects, don’t ever assume people will be able to figure something out.
 Create a simple legend if needed.

 Be forewarned.
 This layout is not terribly difficult to create in a digital scrapbooking program such as Photoshop Elements.
 Essentially it’s a few photo boxes, and text boxes lined up.
 The trick comes in trying to get all the text to fit in the space you have.
 If you’re willing to be patient, you can make it work.
 Just know in advance that this will take time.
 You won’t find a pre-designed template for something like this.
-Your layout will have differing amount of decades and content to include than the next person.
+Your layout will have different decades and content to include than another person.
 But, it can be done and look amazing.